Content Map Terms

 You can try lifestyle changes that may help you manage or reduce your hot flashes.

 • Avoid using tobacco or drinking a lot of alcohol.
-This may help you manage or reduce your symptoms.

 • Manage stress.
-Stress may make hot flashes worse.

 • Exercise regularly, and eat a healthy diet.

-How can I manage hot flashes?
+How can you manage hot flashes?

 Lifestyle choices

-Eat and drink well, and avoid smoking
+• Eat and drink well.

 • Drink cold liquids rather than hot ones.